Google Classroom code: ens4792

 We will be spending some time during the first week becoming familiar with the following:

-In case you haven’t used it before, this will be the primary tool we will be using to complete formative assessments, hopefully eliminating the need for paper (and the possibility of lost assignments!)
-Most summative assessments (other than essays) will be paper and pencil tasks.
+In case you haven’t used it before, this will be the primary tool we will be using to complete formative assessments, hopefully eliminating the need for paper (and the possibility of lost assignments).
+Most summative evidence (other than essays) will be provided via paper and pencil tasks.
+Please be certain to check the stream regularly for assignments to complete.
+When you are not able to attend school, you are still responsible for checking Google Classroom for work that you have missed.

-You will be offered the chance to participate in class on a regular basis and will be awarded a summative assessment grade at the end of each quarter to reflect your proficiency of the Speaking and Language Standard.
-This participation grade will be averaged in with any other grades earned in the Speaking and Listening Standard during that quarter.
+You will be offered the chance to participate in class on a regular basis and will be awarded a summative grade at the end of each quarter to reflect your proficiency of the Speaking and Language Standard.
+This participation grade will be averaged in with any other grades earned in the Speaking and Listening Standard during that quarter, as well as becoming a part of your overall quarter grade.

 Your first draft (the first time you hand in the essay with all of the required components) will be commented on and edited, but not graded.
 Only your second draft will be graded.

 These are generally expected to be at least 100 words on an assigned topic (sometimes no topic will be assigned).
-Freewrites should be edited for writing mechanics and clarity of ideas.
-Most freewrites are formative, though a few each quarter will be summative (you will be told when assigned) and graded according to the standard rubric available on Google Classroom.
+Freewrites should be edited for writing mechanics and clarity of ideas, and are graded using the table above.

-These are always formative and are graded solely on word count.
+These are brainstorming prompts that are not graded.
 Do not worry about editing or re-reading–just write!

 Most of the time, you will be given time in class to complete assigned readings and related formative assignments, which become homework only if you are not able to complete them before the end of class.